Jaemin-c/valorant-analysis/README.md

 | NA       | Boba          | Radiant  |       1.4  |          62.8 |          178.2 |            235 |         83 | Jett      |
 | NA       | i love mina   | Radiant  |       1.11 |          62.8 |          149.8 |            137 |         71 | Jett      |

+---

+### Part 2: Univariate Analysis

+In this section, we explore the distribution of key individual statistics to understand how performance varies across all players in our dataset.
+These insights help identify which variables are most informative when comparing Radiants and Immortals.

+#### Player Rank Distribution

+<iframe src="assets/rank_distribution.html" width="600" height="400" frameborder="0"></iframe>

+Radiants are a much smaller portion of the population, highlighting class imbalance and the difficulty of reaching the top tier.

+#### Damage per Round

+<iframe src="assets/damage_per_round.html" width="700" height="400" frameborder="0"></iframe>

+Most players fall between 120 and 180 damage per round, with some outliers above 200 indicating highly impactful players.

+####  Kill-to-Death Ratio (K/D)

+<iframe src="assets/kd_ratio.html" width="700" height="400" frameborder="0"></iframe>

+The K/D ratio tends to center between 0.9 and 1.5.
+Understanding whether Radiants consistently hold higher K/Ds is key to our modeling.

+---

+### Part 3: Bivariate Analysis

+Here, we compare **two variables at a time** — especially how individual performance metrics differ across Radiants and Immortals.

+(예시: win_percent vs rating_group, clutches vs rating_group 등 그래프 삽입)

+---

+### Part 4: Interesting Aggregates

+This section dives into more nuanced group-level insights and comparisons that aren’t immediately visible from single-variable distributions.

+(예시: Radiants with highest win%, Immortals outperforming Radiants on certain metrics, etc.)

 ## Step 3: Problem Identification